mrocklin/thesis/blocking.md

 Blocked Kalman Filter
 ---------------------

 In this example we investigate the value of blocking matrices across large algorithms.
 At the time of this writing the BLAS/LAPACK computations backend does not support blocking/slicing and concatenation/joining operations.
-For this subsection we use the Theano backend presented in section \ref{sec:sympy-theano} instead.
+For this subsection we use the Theano backend presented in Section \ref{sec:sympy-theano} instead.

 We continue to use the Kalman filter as an example computation.